|1. Introduction to Debian Linux & Openbox||2. Pcmanfm File Browser|

 exec file | in /usr/lib/xscreensaver/.

 It is nice to have an easy way to change the wallpaper, or to have it automatically change on a set time interval.
-Pcmanfm is not built to change individual wallpapers on multiple monitors, and is not always reliable as a tool in rotation scripts.
-There are several ways and better tools in the Linux world for handling wallpaper.
-My favorite is to use a lightweight program named nitrogen (See the image on the upper-right.).
+Pcmanfm is not built to change individual wallpapers on multiple monitors, but Nitrogen is.
+See the image on the upper-right..
 If you have two monitors, nitrogen has the ability to put different images on each monitor - images from any folder on your computer.
 Or if an image is appropriate, for example, a panorama or joined-pair, it can be set-up across both monitors.
-The images displayed in the nitrogen illustration are for the "Full Screen" in an extended desktop set-up.
-See Section 14 below for the tecnicalities of setting up dual monitors as an extended desktop.
+The images displayed in the nitrogen illustration are for the "Full Screen" in an extended desktop.
+See Section 5 below for the tecnicalities of setting up dual monitors as an extended desktop.

-If you have lxsession (part of the lxde desktop) installed, then you probably have to edit it's autostart file, ~/.config/lxsession/LXDE/autostart, so that the line starting with "pcmanfm" is replaced by the following two lines:
+We already discussed in Section 2 how to edit the Openbox autostart file to assure nitrogen is in charge.
+However, if you have lxsession or the complete lxde desktop installed, then you should probably also edit the lxsession autostart file, ~/.config/lxsession/autostart or ~/.config/lxsession/lxde/autostart, so that the line starting with "pcmanfm" is replaced by the following two lines:

 @pcmanfm --desktop-off --profile LXDE

 @ nitrogen --restore.